 MP for South Dorset

-Lloyd Hatton is a Labour (Co-op) MP for South Dorset, elected in 2024.
-He currently serves on the Public Accounts Committee and on the Representation of the People Bill committee, and has previously sat on the Railways Bill committee.
+Lloyd Hatton is a Labour (Co-op) MP for South Dorset, elected on 4 July 2024.
+He serves on the Public Accounts Committee (since October 2024) and on the Representation of the People Bill committee (since March 2026), and previously sat on the Railways Bill committee in early 2026.
+He has a notably low voting attendance compared with his party peers and has one rebel vote against the party.

 Generated 21 February 2026